Chain-Florey Fellows, Lecturers and FY2 Trainees with Mark Ungless, Director of Postgraduate Studies.

 - Chain-Florey Clinical Lectureship (ST 4-5)

 - Chain-Florey Clinical Senior Lectureship

 Celebrating 10 years of the Chain-Florey scheme

 2019 marked the 10 year anniversary of the Chain-Florey scheme.
 This was marked with the annual workshop, which you can read more about here, as well as interviews with the first ever Chain-Florey fellow 10 years on.
 You can also download the latest version of the brochure here.

 The translational training scheme is jointly funded by the Medical Research Council (MRC is part of UK Research and Innovation) and the National Institute for Health Research (NIHR) through the Imperial Biomedical Research Centre.

 The Chain-Florey scheme is named in celebration one of the greatest collaborations between medicine and science: Howard Florey, a clinically trained pathologist, and Ernst Chain, a biochemist, who shared the 1945 Nobel Prize in Physiology or Medicine with Alexander Fleming for their work in discovering, developing and producing the first antibiotic: penicillin.

-To read more about the scheme, its sponsors and advocates, current and previous Fellows, please download the 2018 Chain Florey Fellowship brochure here.
+To read more about the scheme, its sponsors and advocates, current and previous Fellows, please take a look at the latest brochures here.